Foot-and-mouth disease: Hungary and Slovakia (2025)

-On March 8, 2025, a confirmed case of foot-and-mouth disease was reported at a cattle farm in Kisbajcs, located in the northwestern corner of Hungary, the first such case in 50 years.
-Immediate counter-measures were made to mitigate the spread of the disease, including the liquidation of all 1400 animals in the affected herd and the burial of their carcasses.
+On 8 March 2025, a confirmed case of foot-and-mouth disease was reported at a cattle farm in Kisbajcs, in the northwestern corner of Hungary, the first such case in 50 years.
+Immediate counter-measures were introduced to mitigate the spread of the disease, including the slaughter of all 1400 animals in the affected herd and the burial of their carcasses.
 The government of the United Kingdom subsequently banned all imports of cattle, sheep, pigs and deer, as well as banning travellers from bringing meat and dairy products with them, from both Hungary and neighbouring Slovakia due to the farm's proximity to the country's border.
-As of March 10, 2025, the eradication of the disease was still in progress.
-On March 21, 2025, the foot-and-mouth disease was confirmed to cross the Hungarian-Slovak border with three cattle farms in villages Medveďov, Ňárad and Baka in Dunajská Streda district having the cases of the disease.
-The Fourth Slovak farm with infected cattle confirmed was in village Lúč na Ostrove on March 25, with another source of the disease confirmed in Hungarian village Levél on March 26.
-A Fifth infected farm in Slovakia was confirmed on March 30 in Plavecký Štvrtok.
-Both countries started with strict border controls, including stopping of traffic on several border crossings.
+As of 10 March 2025, the eradication of the disease was still in progress.
+On 21 March 2025, the foot-and-mouth disease was confirmed to have crossed the Hungarian-Slovak border with three cattle farms in villages Medveďov, Ňárad and Baka in the Dunajská Streda district of Slovakia having cases of the disease.
+The fourth Slovak farm with infected cattle confirmed was in the village of Lúč na Ostrove on 25 March, with another source of the disease confirmed in the Hungarian village of Levél on 26 March.
+A fifth infected farm in Slovakia was confirmed on 30 March in Plavecký Štvrtok.
+Both countries imposed strict border controls, including stopping traffic on several border crossings.
 All Slovak zoological gardens were closed temporarily.

+South Africa (2025)

+There has been an outbreak of foot-and-mouth disease in South Africa since the beginning of 2025.
+With up to eight of the country's nine provinces affected, with KwaZulu-Natal being the most severely affected.
+There is an ongoing vaccination program to try end the outbreak.

+Cyprus (2026)

+In February 2026 a foot and mouth disease outbreak was confirmed in Cyprus.
+The European Commission sent 500 000 vaccines to assist vaccination there.

+Nigeria

+The foot and mouth disease was detected in October 2025 in a commercial farm in Birnin Kudu Local Government Area of Jigawa State, Nigeria.

+Namibia (2026)

+On 22 September Namibia, foot and mouth disease was detected in the country's previously internationally recognized FMD-free zone.